At the end of this module, you will be able to:

 Most grey literature is free.
 However, some sources of grey literature, such as market research firms, charge for access to their material.

-Where there is a charge, don't forget to check first in a source like the Libraries Australia catalogue.
+Where there is a charge, don't forget to check first in a source like the Trove.
 You might find that a copy is available in another academic library, and is therefore available for loan.

 Evaluating grey literature

-Far more difficult to locate are unpublished conference papers, or conference proceedings that have yet to be published in proceedings.
-There are a number of databases which contain details (and occasionally the full-text) of papers from academic conferences.
+Far more difficult to locate are unpublished conference papers, or conference proceedings that have yet to be published in the form of printed proceedings.
+However, there are a number of databases which contain details (and occasionally the full-text or ordering information) for papers from academic conferences.
+These include:

 This module dealt with the following: